A basic guide to personal banking

 • Interest rate: In borrowing, it refers to the amount a lender charges and is usually a percentage of the amount loaned.
 In savings accounts, the interest rate is the amount earned on deposits held at a bank.

-A key component of continuing down the road to understanding personal finance is setting financial goals.
+A key component of understanding personal finance is setting financial goals.
 These targets can change over time and should shift depending on where you are in your life.
 Do you want to increase your savings?
 Do you have dreams of planning a major vacation or buying a big-ticket item like a house or a car?
-Regardless of your goals, we are here to help you plan how you can achieve them.
+Are you putting money aside to pay off large personal loans?
+Regardless of your goals, your financial institution can help you make the right choices to further you in your banking journey.

-The first step to increasing your banking skills is to open the right kind of account for your needs.
-As is the case with most things, talk to your banker to find out what the ideal choice for you is.
+The first step to increasing your banking skills is to open the right kind of account based on your needs.
+As is the case with most financial topics, talk to your banker to discover the most ideal choice for you.
 But before going in for advice, it’s a good idea to have a basic understanding of your options.
 Here are a few different bank accounts and their purposes:

 These types of accounts are made for customers to easily spend money, whether at a retail store or to pay bills.
-Because of this, checking accounts come with a debit card, not to be confused with a credit card, and can typically be accessed online through a desktop or mobile banking.
+Because of this, checking accounts come with a debit card — not to be confused with a credit card — and can typically be accessed digitally through online banking.
 All of these options to access your account are meant to make sending, spending and transferring money easier.

 At Bank Midwest, you can choose from a number of different checking accounts, each one tailored to your personal needs.
-If you know what you need, you can even open the account online.
+If you know what you need, you can even open an account online.

 As the name suggests, savings accounts are designed for saving purposes.
 They have interest rates that can help your money grow the longer you leave it in the account.
 There are also usually restrictions on the number of withdrawals you can make in a given time period.